We are the St. Louis region’s only practice dedicated to the special needs of pediatric, adolescent and young adult gynecology patients.

 Children are generally cared for by their pediatrician or family physician; however, your pediatrician may contact a pediatric gynecologist to assist with difficult or challenging medical conditions.
 Common reasons children are seen by pediatric gynecologists include vulvar and vagina irritation that will not improve despite hygiene and medications, congenital anomalies of the genitalia, labial adhesions, lichen sclerosus, pelvic masses, and early signs of puberty (breast development) or vaginal bleeding.

-When you call: Have your insurance card ready.
+When you call, please have your insurance card ready.
 Your insurance company may require a referral for your visit.
 If you have any questions please give us a call.

 See accepted insurance plans »